 Celebrate and debate the Constitution at the Constitution Museum – See the Liberty Bell – Free time on South Street – Enjoy a variety of food at the Reading Terminal Market – Discuss how to make human connections across ideological divides with an African American who has befriended members of the KKK

-Meet with The Heritage Foundation about a conservative view on economic justice/poverty – Greenpeace who work on environmental issues – NORML who want to legalize marijuana– AIPAC and J-Street who both promote American and Israeli relations and working in the Middle East – Interview protestors in front of the White House – Visit the Korean and Vietnam War Memorials and meet with some veterans – Explore the Smithsonian Museums, The National Museum of African American History and Culture, and the Holocaust Museum – Walk through the Roosevelt, MLK and Lincoln Monuments – Laugh at the Capitol Steps Comedy troupe – Reflect on this political experiment we call America and democracy at the Thomas Jefferson Memorial
+Meet with The Heritage Foundation about a conservative view on economic justice/poverty – Greenpeace who work on environmental issues – NORML who want to legalize marijuana– AIPAC and J-Street who both promote American and Israeli relations and working in the Middle East – Talk with protestors in front of the White House – Visit the Korean and Vietnam War Memorials and meet with some veterans – Explore the Smithsonian Museums, The National Museum of African American History and Culture, and the Holocaust Museum – Walk through the Roosevelt, MLK and Lincoln Monuments – Reflect on this political experiment we call America and democracy at the Thomas Jefferson Memorial